Horizon-Private-Server/horizon-wiki/getting-online/ps2/README.md

 # Connecting to Horizon with PS2

-This is a guide on how to connect Horizon using a PS2.

 ## Contents:

 - [Introduction](/getting-online/ps2/README.md#introduction)
 - [NTSC-U/C Disc](/getting-online/ps2/README.md#NTSC-UC-disc)
 - [PAL Disc](/getting-online/ps2/README.md#PAL-disc)
 - [OPL](/getting-online/ps2/README.md#OPL)

 ## Introduction